 Texas Wine Country is one of the United States’ most visited wine regions and part of the fifth largest wine-producing state in the country.
 Whether you are a long-time Texas wine enthusiast or looking to explore the region for the first time, here are insider tips, answers to frequently asked questions and recommendations that any wine lover will find helpful.

-At the heart of Texas Wine Country is Fredericksburg and the Texas Hill Country AVA (American Viticultural Area), it is the second largest certified Viticultural Area in America with well over nine million acres.
+At the heart of Texas Wine Country is Fredericksburg and the Texas Hill Country AVA (American Viticultural Area), the second largest certified Viticultural Area in America with well over nine million acres.
 Inside this region are over 50 wineries, vineyards and tasting rooms producing some of the best vino that Texas has to offer.

 WHERE IS TEXAS WINE COUNTRY?